Beitostølen

 Beitostølen is a village in Øystre Slidre Municipality in Innlandet county, Norway.
 The village is located at an elevation of about 900 m above mean sea level on the southern edge of the Valdresflye mountain plateau.
 The villages of Skammestein and Hegge lie about 10 km to the southeast of Beitostølen.
 The lake Øyangen lies a short distance to the southwest of the village.
 The Norwegian County Road 51 runs through the village.

-The 1.08 km2 village has a population (2021) of 358 and a population density of 317 PD/km2.
+The 1.08 km2 village has a population (2024) of 342 and a population density of 317 PD/km2.

+Etymology

+The name Beitostølen comes from "Beito" and "stølen".
+"Beito" is a common name that appears multiple places in Norway, but it's of unknown origins.
+It could be a name or an Old Norse description of a place.
+Stølen is a common Norwegian word meaning mountain farm or seter.

 Sports

 Beitostølen is largely a tourist area, with many holiday cabins and hotels serving various winter sports facilities.
 The village has hosted FIS Cross-Country World Cup and Biathlon World Cup competitions.
 Beitostølen is a year-round destination, and although the mountain village is best known to many as a winter sports destination due to its local alpine ski slopes, it also has cross-country skiing trails totaling 320 km.
 July is the month with the highest tourism rate due to hiking in the nearby Jotunheimen National Park to the north.